Building Homes and Hope

 Construction at 501 Edgewood Avenue, Cambridge

 Site of the Dorchester County Ecumenical Build home.
-Once the site is dry enough, the foundation will go in and construction will be underway on this single story home.
+The walls are up, the house is under roof, and construction is moving along on this single story 3-bedroom 1-bath home.

 Recently Completed at 701 High Street, Cambridge